semgrep/semgrep-rules/CONTRIBUTING.md

 ### Tests

 Test files should always accompany new rules.
+A good test file should include at least one test that the rule should flag on, and at least one test that the rule should not flag on.
 Test file names must match the rule file name, except for the extension.
 For example, if the rule is in `my-rule.yaml`, the tests should be in `my-rule.js` (or another valid extension for the target language).
 Inside the test file, expected findings should be marked with a comment that reads `ruleid: my-rule` on the line directly above.
-You can also include code that should **not** be detected with `ok: my-rule`.
+Include code that should **not** be detected with `ok: my-rule`.
 Use the appropriate single-line comment syntax for the target language (`#` for Python, `//` for JavaScript, etc.).
 An example is listed below.

 ```yaml
 rules: